-The following objects and parameters are configurable in a CAN frame in a consume transaction, or when used in the res transaction.
-To add objects to the 8 byte data CAN Frame.
+The following objects and parameters are configurable in a CAN frame in a consume transaction, or when used in the response part of a query/response transaction.
+To add objects to the 8 byte data area of the frame, right-click on CAN Frame.